mtth/kit/README.rst

       (defaults to ``True``).

 Note that there can only be one application of each type (Flask or Celery) in a module.
-This shouldn't be too restrictive as it is arguable bad practice to mix applications in a same module.
+This shouldn't be too restrictive as it is arguably bad practice to mix applications in a same module.